ESAT Chemistry: Revision Notes

 Less commonC9.2

-This topic covers the definition of bases and the crucial terminology used to describe them.
-Understanding the difference between strength (dissociation) and concentration (moles per volume) is key for ESAT chemistry questions.
+Bases have their own definition and key descriptive terminology, and understanding the difference between strength (dissociation) and concentration (moles per volume) is key for ESAT chemistry questions.

 Revise this topic ›Acid and Base Neutralisation